 And finally, in cases where deaths occur, the state agencies for highway safety will often conduct an in-depth investigation into an accident.
 However, even these studies may not answer all questions.
 It may be necessary to retain a collision reconstruction expert with an engineering background or other specialized skills to go back and review or even reinvestigate the accident in full.
 At a minimum, the driver and risk manager of the trucking company should be deposed, and an exhaustive review of all operational documents should be performed.
 The average car accident lawyer is simply not trained to handle these more serious cases.

-The trucking accident attorneys of Reeves, Aiken & Hightower LLP employ a team approach to serious injury and death cases.
-All of the lawyers in our firm are seasoned trial lawyers and include former insurance defense attorneys and a former Registered Nurse (RN).
-Together, they can consider all aspects of a serious highway crash involving large commercial trucks and the mayhem they can cause.
+Our trucking accident attorneys employ a team approach to serious injury and death cases.
+We are seasoned trial lawyers and include former insurance defense attorneys and a former Registered Nurse (RN).
+Together, we can consider all aspects of a serious highway crash involving large commercial trucks and the mayhem they can cause.
 Call us today for a private consultation about your particular case.
 You need answers.
 We can help.

 Common Causes of Trucking Accidents